Line of Sight (novel): Plot summary

 It was revealed that Red Wing is the Turkish ambassador to Bosnia.
-Ryan extracts a confession out of him, which was then uploaded to social media, humiliating him; he is later assassinated in an RPG attack.
+Jack extracts a confession out of him, which was then uploaded to social media, humiliating him; he is later assassinated in an RPG attack.
 In the meantime, although Brkić escaped to Stockholm, Sweden, he was later killed in a mugging.
 Meanwhile, Vasilev was killed by The Campus in Paris, France, where he is recuperating from prostate cancer.
-Moreover, it was also revealed that the real Aida Curić was killed during the war in Bosnia after her eye surgery, and that the rest of her family was murdered by Bosnian mafia local head and Interpol fugitive Samir Kvržić, who wanted to change identities; the Aida that Ryan knew was actually Sabina, his daughter.
+Moreover, it was also revealed that the real Aida Curić was killed during the war in Bosnia after her eye surgery, and that the rest of her family was murdered by Bosnian mafia local head and Interpol fugitive Samir Kvržić, who wanted to change identities; the Aida that Jack knew was actually Sabina, his daughter.
 The Curić family's tour service was kept, but this time it was also used as a conduit to smuggle drugs, guns, and fugitives into the Balkans; when Samir died, his daughter took his place as the owner.